hrishin/ml-ops/README.md

 ## Deploy application using locally

-Thre may be a scenarios where user may want to deploy the application on manyally on the kubernetes cluster.
+There may be a scenarios where user may want to deploy the application on manually on the kubernetes cluster.
 Either this cluster could run remote or locally.

-Application packageing is done through Helm Chart, which is one of the ways to deploy application on Kubernets.
+Application packaging is done through Helm Chart, which is one of the ways to deploy application on Kubernetes.

 To deploy application on local cluster(optional)
 ```bash